gsauthof/arte-dl/README.md

+## Historic Note ##

+When I started arte-dl, there weren't usable alternatives for the command line available.
+But fortunately, this situation has changed.
+In the meantime [youtube-dl][youtubedl] support for sites besides youtube grew in astonishing ways.
+Currently, it supports nearly every video website imaginable - including [Arte][arte].

+Thus, I decided to stop mainting my arte download script.
+I only keep it online for historic purposes.

+As of 2016, I highly recommend youtube-dl for all arte downloading needs.

+2016-05-18, Georg Sauthoff <mail@georg.so>

+## Introduction ##

 arte-dl is a command line tool for downloading embedded videos from [arte.tv][arte] to be able to view the stuff without having to use [Adobe Flash][flash].